Sacramento Truck Accident Lawyer

 Victims of Sacramento area truck accidents often sustain serious, permanently disabling, and life-threatening injuries.
 The aftermath of an accident can prove devastating – victims often are disabled for life, or if they are able to return to work, miss long periods of work, or may be unable to return to their profession at all.
 The financial consequences of medical bills and lost wages take their toll and cause families to lose homes, property, and savings.

-If you or a loved one recently suffered injuries in a truck accident, your next steps will have a huge impact on your future.
+If you or a loved one recently suffered injuries in a big rig accident, your next steps will have a huge impact on your future.
 Contact the Sacramento truck accident attorneys at Walkup Melodia, Kelly, and Schoenberger to schedule a free initial consultation with our firm.
-We hold trucking companies accountable and demand fair compensation for the full extent of your injuries, pain, and suffering.
-Call us to review your legal options today.
+We hold trucking companies accountable and demand maximum compensation for the full extent of your injuries, pain, and suffering.
+Call us to review your legal options during a free consultation today.